NCATS-Tangerine/semmed-biolink/README.md

 # semmed-biolink

-This project provides a systematic protocol of (shell and Python) scripts to load the the [Semantic Medline Database ("semmeddb")](https://skr3.nlm.nih.gov/SemMedDB/) into a [Biolink Model](https://github.com/biolink/biolink-model) compliant Neo4j database.
+This project provides a systematic protocol of (bash shell and Python) scripts to load the the [Semantic Medline Database ("semmeddb")](https://skr3.nlm.nih.gov/SemMedDB/) into a [Biolink Model](https://github.com/biolink/biolink-model) compliant Neo4j database.

 ## Processing Options